jeff5/very-slow-jython/docs/src/site/sphinx/treepython/simple_statements.rst

-The significant difference from CPython is that, where that has an array of byte code, we store instead a bundle containing a list of AST statement nodes, the symbol table, and a mapping (``ASTCode``).
+The significant difference from CPython is that, where that has an array of byte code, we store instead a bundle (``ASTCode``) containing a list of AST statement nodes, the symbol table, and a mapping.
 The mapping is from AST nodes to ``code`` objects, applicable to modules and function definitions.